 - An expected semester load of 15 or 16 credit hours with the understanding that some programs may find it necessary to occasionally extend this upper limit to 17 credit hours; and

-- Up to four semester credit hours split into 1, 2 and 3-credit hour courses - - combinations of 1 and/or 2-credit hour courses are no substitute for 3-credit hour courses as stated in this Framework's 32, 3-credit hour course requirement.
+- Up to four semester credit hours split into 1, 2 and 3 credit hour courses.
+Combinations of 1 and/or 2 credit hour courses are not substitute for 3 credit hour courses as stated in this Framework's 32, 3 credit hour course requirement.

 - New programs that intend to include more than 4 credits in 1 or 2 credit hour courses must seek Provost approval by submitting an exception request to the Office of the Senior Associate Provost for Academic Affairs.

 - In making this exception request, Department Chairs and the Program Directors should submit a short statement that explains the number and need for 1 and/or 2 credit hour courses in the curriculum and whether the program meets the 32, 3 credit hour course requirement.
 This statement should first be reviewed and validated by the program and college curriculum committee.